-Where mailed and/or posted notice is directed by the Town Manager, not less than five (5) calendar days prior to the public hearing, the owner shall cause to be delivered to the Town Manager a written certification that the owner has complied with the mailing and/or requirements of this Article.
+Where mailed and/or posted notice is directed by the Town Manager to be performed by the owner or the owner's representative, not less than five (5) calendar days prior to the public hearing, the owner or the owner's representative shall cause to be delivered to the Town Manager a written certification that the requirements for notice have been met in accordance with the requirements of this Article.
 Failure to submit such certification may, at the Town's option, require the continuation of the public hearing.